 Can postpartum endometritis be prevented?

 It is known that having a caesarean section puts you at risk of postpartum endometritis.
 Therefore, before the operation in the UK, all women having a caesarean section are offered antibiotics to protect them.
+They are given into the vein before the operation starts.
 This makes the infection much less likely.
 Also before a caesarean section, your vagina may be cleaned with an antiseptic solution of povidone-iodine.
 This also helps to reduce the risk of infection afterwards.